The Chronicles of Narnia: Prince Caspian

 Times Seen:

 Summary: The Pevensie children (Georgie Henley, Skander Keynes, William Mosley, Anna Popplewell) travel back to Narnia after a year, shocked to find that it has been 1,000 years for Narnia.
-Now, they team with Prince Caspian (Ben Barnes) to battle against the evil King (Sergio Castellitto) who stole his throne and enslaved the Narnians.
+Now, they team with Prince Caspian (Ben Barnes) to battle against the evil King (Sergio Castellitto) who stole his throne and seeks to enslave the Narnians.

 Review: